District 457

 Jurisdiction: Webb, Zapata

-Source: https://ballotpedia.org/Monica_Zapata_Notzon
+Source: https://www.judgechuydominguez.com/

 Jurisdiction: Webb

-District 341 Judge Beckie Palomo up for re-election in 2024.
+District 341 Judge Beckie Palomo Up for re-election in 2024.
 Palomo received her Bachelors from University of Texas at Austin and J.D.from St. Mary's Law School.
 On January 1, 2013, Judge Palomo became the presiding State District Judge of the 341st District Court in Webb County.
 She strives for excellence on and off the bench as she presides over lengthy dockets of criminal, civil and family law cases.
 Judge Palomo conducts Courts in Schools Program, Veterans Treatment Program, Color of Justice Program, and the Girl Empowerment Program.
 Before taking the bench in 2013, Judge Palomo enjoyed a successful 14-year legal career in Laredo.
 She began as a prosecutor at the Webb County District Attorney’s office where she advocated for the rights and safety of crime victims for over eight years.
 In 2007, she was appointed the Executive Director of the Community Supervision and Corrections Department for Webb & Zapata Counties and for six years administered the rehabilitation of over 2800 adult criminal offenders on court ordered probation.
 Judge Palomo consistently receives accolades from professional, civic and law enforcement groups.
 The honors and awards are many, including Paul Harris Fellow, LULAC Tejano Achiever, and Women City Club Hall of Fame.
 She is a member of the National Association of Women Judges (NAWJ), American Probation and Parole Association (APPA), and the Law Enforcement Action Partnership (LEAP).

 Source: https://www.judgebeckiepalomo.com/